L2G/ruby-exi/README.md

 Right now, [Nokogiri](http://nokogiri.org/) is my favorite library, but that may change soon.
 Its SAX parser doesn't do absolutely everything I'd like it to do.
-[Ox](https://github.com/ohler55/ox) looks promising, if for no other reason than it sells itself as a superior alternative to Ox. :-)
+[Ox](https://github.com/ohler55/ox) looks promising, if for no other reason than it sells itself as a superior alternative to Nokogiri. :-)

 In-memory XML handling is more flexible and feels more natural to work with OO style.
 SAX, of course, does not consume (as much) memory and is potentially